Topic outline

 Not available unless: You achieve higher than a certain score in Mandatory Test

-How to apply: If you already have an account on this platform, use the link below to submit your application form.
+If you already have an account on this platform, use the link below to submit your application form.

 Otherwise, please make sure you create an account: click on Login (top right section of the page), create a new user (Create an account) and follow the procedure.
 Once the account has been created, please log in, then apply using the link below.
 If you have any problem, please contact the Training Team (training@eumetsat.int).